dengayuenkur/dengayuenkur/README.md

-# dengayuenkur
+# HEY THERE,

 ## Overview

-I am a dynamic cybersecurity professional with a strong foundation in software engineering and hands-on experience in:
+I am South Sudanese dynamic cybersecurity professional with a strong foundation in software engineering and hands-on experience in:

 - Network security
 - Web application security